deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_10_0.png)

-> 🔼 The figure shows the results of a 4D reconstruction of an agent (cat) and its environment from multiple video sequences, displaying both individual frames and a bird's-eye view of the registered trajectories.
+> 🔼 The figure shows the results of 4D reconstruction of a cat's movement in its environment from multiple video recordings, including both reference images and a bird's-eye view of the reconstructed trajectories.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Results of 4D reconstruction.
 Top: reference images and renderings.
 Background color represents correspondence.
 Colored blobs on the cat represent B = 25 bones (e.g., head is represented by the yellow blob).
 The magenta colored lines represents reconstructed trajectories of each blob in the world space.
 Bottom: Bird’s eye view of the reconstructed scene and agent trajectories, registered to the same scene coordinate.
 Each colored line represents a unique video sequence where boxes and spheres indicate the starting and the end location.